Dating Someone With Anxiety Disorder: How To Be There For Your Partner

 What is anxiety disorder?

 First, let's take a closer look at what an anxiety disorder is.
 Most people, if not all, feel anxious sometimes.
 We may get overwhelmed or feel unprepared for certain situations.
-When that anxiety starts affecting numerous aspects of our lives, though, we may have begun experiencing an anxiety disorder.
+When that anxiety starts affecting numerous aspects of our lives, or overall mental health, though, we may have begun experiencing an anxiety disorder.

 Individuals with this type of disorder often feel fear or anxiety that is out of proportion to the underlying situation.
 This anxiety might impair their ability to function at their regular levels.
-Extreme situations where the individual has a legitimate reason to be afraid, such as a car accident, or an age-appropriate reason to be afraid, such as being fearful of the dark at a young age, would not be considered part of an anxiety disorder.
+It’s important to remember, however, that extreme situations where the individual has a legitimate reason to be afraid, such as a car accident, or an age-appropriate reason to be afraid, such as being fearful of the dark at a young age, would not be considered part of an anxiety disorder.

 Dating someone with an anxiety disorder